This section provides a brief glossary of compile-time kernel options used for debugging:

 This option is not required to run GDB on a kernel core dump.

-This option depends on options KDB
+This option depends on options KDB.

-: allow a break signal or
+ALT_BREAK_TO_DEBUGGER: allow a break signal or

 alternative signal on the console to enter the debugger.
 If the